Citizenship Amendment Bill Concept –Is it Anti Secular

 Subsequently, these amendments deny illegal migrants the right to claim citizenship by naturalisation or registration even if the said person meets the 7 years residence criteria.

-Citizenship Amendment Bill,2019
+Citizenship Amendment Bill, 2019

-Apart from the above-mentioned amendments the proposal for a fifth amendment was recently introduced in the parliament causing much furore.
+Apart from the above-mentioned amendments, the proposal for a fifth amendment was recently introduced in the parliament causing much furore.
 The bill aims to grant citizenship to members of 6 religious communities; Hindus, Christians, Sikhs, Parsis, and Buddhists hailing from three countries; Pakistan, Afghanistan and Bangladesh.

 The bill was introduced in December 2019 to replace the earlier version which lapsed following the dissolution of the Sixteenth Loksabha.

 The Bill applies to the whole of India excluding certain parts of the Northeastern states.
-Additionally, Bill amends the Act to allow cancellation of Overseas Citizen of India status of an individual if the person concerned is an offender of any of the laws notified by the central government.
+Additionally, Bill amends the Act to allow the cancellation of the Overseas Citizen of India status of an individual if the person concerned is an offender of any of the laws notified by the central government.
 The Bill was passed by the Loksabha on 8 December 2019 and by the Rajyasabha on 11 December 2019.

 In contrast to the 2016 bill, the new bill has two additional provisions on citizenship to illegal migrants.